 ‘Big Business’ viewed as enemy of planet

 Dating back to the 1960s, the environmental movement has viewed private corporations as greedy, pollution-spewing enemies of the planet.
 That view of Big Business has only worsened in recent decades when activists embraced the apocalyptic-like view the planet is warming from gasoline and diesel, and now mankind is doomed if we fail to abandon fossil fuels and embrace “renewable energy” for electricity and automobiles.
+As a part of the awareness, they list their prices along with their benefits in comparison to show why every people are going to the cheaper one.

 According to the AP story, private businesses would be required to document greenhouse gas emissions that are produced – even indirectly – by their operation.
 The rule also demands documentation related to company transportation, such as the vehicles used to haul their products, and even employee business travel must be accounted for.